Qualified doctors Certified medications Online consultation with aftercare

 Urinary tract infection

 I stopped having periods two years ago.
-Since then, I keep having bladder infections.
+Since then, I keep getting bladder infections.
 It’s a pain, literally.
 Is there anything I can do to prevent them? - Marion (age 47)

 What is happening in your body?